onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :id: R-81147
     :target: VNF
     :keyword: MUST

-    The VNF **MUST** have greater restrictions for access and execution, such as up to 3 factors of authentication and restricted authorization, for commands affecting network services, such as commands relating to VNFs.
+    :updated: casablanca

+    The VNF **MUST** support strong authentication, also known as multifactor authentication, on all protected interfaces exposed by the VNF for use by human users.
+Strong authentication uses at least two of the three different types of authentication factors in order to prove the claimed identity of a user.

 .. req::
     :id: R-39562